 One of my major current projects is investigating the ecology and epidemiology of Guinea worm infection in free-ranging domestic dogs in Chad and Ethiopia.
 This work contributes to the global programme for eradication of human Guinea worm disease, being led by The Carter Center and the World Health Organisation.

 I also work with cat owners to address the challenges for cat health and well-being and for wildlife populations that can be presented by cat predation of wildlife.
 This is a major project supported by Songbird Survival.

-My PhD researchers and I work on a variety of wildlife conservation and management projects, mainly in the UK.
+My PhD researchers, postdoctoral researchers, and I work on a variety of wildlife conservation and management projects, mainly in the UK.
 Recent work has addressed the conservation of hazel dormice, pine marten restoration and its ecological effects, the recovery of polecats, wildcat conservation, the ecological effects of Tasmanian devil decline and predation of pheasants by buzzards.